libp2p/blog/src/_blog/webtransport.md

 At a high level, [WebTransport](https://www.w3.org/TR/webtransport/) is a new [transport protocol](https://osi-model.com/transport-layer/) and [Web API](https://developer.mozilla.org/en-US/docs/Web/API) currently under development by both the [Internet Engineering Task Force (IETF)](https://www.ietf.org/) and the [World Wide Web Consortium (W3C)](https://www.w3.org/).

-This protocol was developed [to meet these goals](https://github.com/w3c/webtransport/blob/main/explainer.md#goals):
+WebTransport is developing to meet [these goals](https://github.com/w3c/webtransport/blob/main/explainer.md#goals):

 - Enable low latency communication between browsers and servers (efficiently transfer data and decrease travel time from browser to server).
 - Have an API that supports different protocols and use cases (e.g., reliable/unreliable and ordered/unordered data transmission, client-server and peer-to-peer architectures, transmitting audio/video media as well as generic data).